itrare/Python-Word-Puzzle-Game-/README.md

 Install sqlite3 in python

 ### There is already installed sqlite3 module in python 2.5 and above
-Steps for Execetion of the files.
+Steps for Execution of the files.
 For sqlite version --
 1.Run the file named full_game.py
 2.Make sure you have installed the sqlite module.